JPhlpL/nextjs14-app-router-fastapi-boilerplate/python-api/README.md

 To run, go to cd python-api then run:
 ``
-uvicorn main:app --reload --port=5000 (if you want to have port number) ``
+uvicorn src.main:app --reload --port=5000 (if you want to have port number) ``

 To export libraries